ahujas7/ahujas7/README.md

 I am currently a first year student at the University of Waterloo studying Mechatronics Engineering! 🤖

-                   🏀             🎥              🏋️
-I like to play basketball, watch movies and lift weights.
+I like to play basketball 🏀, watch movies 🎥 and lift weights 🏋️.

 🔭 Some of my past projects include:
   - A bank account GUI created using Java's AWT and Swing toolkits